Manage Your axe Developer Hub Projects

 Projects Best Practice

 Whenever you run your test suite, you add records to axe Developer Hub (containing information about accessibility defects and Git commits and branches).
 Suppose you are engaged in rapid code-test-debug cycles on your local machine (you run your test suite frequently as you develop new tests, for instance).
-In that case, you probably don't want any of the information the @axe-core/watcher package collects saved to the main axe Developer Hub project as you try out different code paths.
+In that case, you probably don't want any of the accessibility information saved to the main axe Developer Hub project as you try out different code paths.

-A possible solution is to create a new axe Developer Hub project and use its API key to collect the local test run data.
-Local development would use the new project's API key.
-In contrast, CI automation would use the main project's API key.
+A possible solution is to create a new axe Developer Hub project and use its project ID to collect the local test run data.
+Local development would use the new project's ID.
+In contrast, CI automation would use the main project's ID.

-- Use environment variables to select the appropriate API key for local machine development versus the main project's API key with CI automation on your Git host.
+- Use environment variables to select the appropriate project ID for local machine development versus the main project's ID with CI automation on your Git host.

 - Adopt a naming convention for locating your local development projects.
 For instance, if your main project is project1, call your local development project project1-localdev.

-Never use the same axe Developer Hub API key with multiple Git repositories.
-You will overwrite axe Developer Hub data associated with the API key you reused.
+Never use the same axe Developer Hub project ID with multiple Git repositories.
+You will overwrite axe Developer Hub data associated with the project ID you reused.